alexwlchan/alexwlchan.net/src/_topics/systems.md

 ---
 layout: topic
-title: Programming
+title: Systems and software
 ---

 I've been a professional software developer since 2014, and a hobbyist for several years before that.
-This blog started as a way for me to share code snippets, and writing about my code has helped me grow as a programmer.
+This blog started as a way for me to share code snippets, and writing about my code has become a key part of how I learn and think about computers.

+These entries cover the range of development work: from writing code to running it in production.

 Sub-topics: